AniketHans/golang/Notes2.md

    user.PrintUser2()
    ```

-   - Here, PrintUser1 has no reciever and PrintUser2 has a reciever of type User.
+   - Here, PrintUser1 has no receiver and PrintUser2 has a receiver of type User.
    - PrintUser1 takes an argument of type User and then performs action on it.
-While PrintUser2 can directly work on its reciever of type User.
+While PrintUser2 can directly work on its receiver of type User.
    - We can consider PrintUser2 as a method of struct.
 Altough Golang does not have the concept of classes but we have something similar in this case.
    - The struct User has some properties like name, age and email like we have properties in classes.
 Here, the struct User also has a method associated with it, PrintUser2.
 Any object of type User can call this method, PrintUser2.
 All the objects of type User will have access to the associated methods, right from the time of creation, no matter if they user it or not.
-   - Thus, if you want to attach some methods to any struct or any custom datatype, defined with type, then make use of reciever functions.
+   - Thus, if you want to attach some methods to any struct or any custom datatype, defined with type, then make use of receiver functions.
 Otherwise, there is on need for it.

 -